wingkwong/leetcode-the-hard-way/solutions/0000-0099/0026 - Remove Duplicates from Sorted Array-easy.md

 - `-100 <= nums[i] <= 100`
 - `nums is sorted in **non-decreasing** order.`

-## Approach : Java Solution
+## Approach :

+In this problem, we have to count the number of distinct elements and it does not matter what elements are present other than those distinct elements.
+So, we will take a index count starting from 1 and traverse the array, keeping the distinct elements at the front.
+At last we will return the count.

+## Explanation:
+As the array is sorted, it means all the duplicates of a number will be next to each other.
-We have to remove duplicates so we will check if the next element is greater or not.
+So, basically while traversing the array we will check if next element is greater or not.
-In the array, check whether element at the next index is greater than the curr element or not.
-If it is greater than curr element, means it can be kept in the array, place it at the index of count.

-** Time complexity : O(n)**
-**Space Complexity : O(1)**
+If it is greater, then it means duplicate is not there and we will put it at the count index and increment the count.
+If not greater, then no change.
+At last we will return the count.

+**As we are traversing the array once so, time complexity is O(n) and no extra space is required so space complexity is O(1).**

 <Tabs>
 <TabItem value="java" label="Java">